 Here’s an example of a good code sample for entry-level programmers.

 I review a lot of code samples, both for work and for pleasure.
 I think the difference between an average developer and the greatest developers is that the latter group reads more than they write.
-How can we improve our skills as developers if we don’t look around at other code to learn what’s new and helpful?
-So, I read samples, examples, tutorials, production code, research code, test cases, code in languages I don’t know, code from “top coder challenges,” and any other type of code I can find.
+How can we improve our skills as developers if we don’t look at code written by others to learn what’s new, useful, and helpful?
+I read samples, examples, tutorials, production code, research code, test cases, code in languages I don’t know, code from “top coder challenges,” and any other type of code I can find.
 I also review code samples from job applicants.
 The most common responses I receive when I ask for a code sample are “Really?” or “I don’t have a code sample.
 Can we skip to the interview?”
 I wish that was the worst of it: When I was a line manager, over half of my job applicants ghosted me when I requested a code sample.
 This is especially funny since my job posts included a special section that said “We will request a code sample from you.”

 Include five or more classes that demonstrate a good design philosophy.
 Show off how well you understand object-oriented concepts such as inheritance, realization, and delegation by creating a simple-but-thorough design with distinct classes.
-This shows not only how well you understand the concepts but also that you can design things well.
+This not only shows how well you understand the concepts but also that you can design things well.
 Plus it demonstrates that you know basic things like how to call functions.

 Include a build system.
-This might not seem like the most obvious thing to include in your code sample, but it’s important because I need to know that you know how to build your code.
-To steal and adapt a line from the movie “Three Amigos:”
+This might not seem like the most obvious thing to include in your code sample, but it’s important because reviewers need to know that you know how to build your code.
+The need can be explained by

 Well, you told me your code sample has a build system.
 And I just would like to know if you know what a build system is.
 I would not like to think that a person would tell someone he has a build system, and then find out that that person has no idea what it means to have a build system.

 Is it ok to use an auto-generated build system from an IDE?
 If it can be used without starting the IDE, like a Makefile or Maven script, then yes.
 If not, no. (Read that as “Whatever Visual Studios does by default is not good enough.”)

 Make it pretty.
 Presentation matters.
 You’re probably worried about being dressed nicely to make a good first impression—shouldn’t your code also be “dressed nicely” to make a good first impression?
 Clean code is more readable than messy code and makes the review process easier.
 It also speaks to your ability to support development in a collaborative way.